 Mr. Lawley is involved in the commercial and residential real estate industry as the President and co-owner of Halkirk Properties Inc. and Salters Gate Developments Inc. Mr. Lawley is an owner and operator of several national fast food franchises throughout the Maritimes and Quebec and is a part owner of six Atlantic salmon sport fishing lodges.
 Mr. Lawley is also part owner of Sustainable Blue, a land-based operation to raise Atlantic Salmon in a sustainable and environmentally friendly basis.
-Mr. Lawley holds a Bachelor of Commerce (Hon) from Dalhousie University and is on the Board of the Atlantic Salmon Conservation Foundation and the Board of Directors of the Atlantic Salmon Federation.
+Mr. Lawley holds a Bachelor of Commerce (Hon) from Dalhousie University and is on the Board of the Atlantic Salmon Federation.
 Mr. Lawley is a Director of Renewable Energy Services Limited, a private renewable energy company focused on wind resources.

-Areas of Expertise Executive Leadership, R eal Estate, Deve elopment, Entre preneurial, Gov ernance Board and Committee Attendance during 2018 Other Public Board Membership during the Last Five Years Board of Trustee Board of Trustees 4 of 6 67% RediShred Capital Corp.
-(TSX-V) (2007 to present) Ownership and d Value At-Risk Trust Units Exchangeable Units Restricted Trust Units Total Units Total Value At-Risk March 20, 2019 685,184 1,210,126 1,895,310 \$34,797,892 March 16, 2018 396,937 1,029,909 1,426,846 \$19,048,394 Meets unit owne ership requiren nent. , oting Results of the 2018 An nual Meeting of f Unitholders Votes For Votes Withheld Total Votes Cast of Votes 46,418,385 2,886,750 49,305,135 % of Votes 94.15% 5.85% 100%
+Executive Leadership, Real Estate, Development, Entrepreneurship, Governance

+Board and d Committee A Attendance dur ing 2019 Other Public Membership Last Five Year during the Board of Trustee Board of Trustees 4 of 5 80% RediShred Cap (TSX-V) (2007 t Ownership and Value At-Risk As at Trust Units Exchangeable Units Restricted Trust Units Total Units Total Value At-Risk March 17, 2020 685,184 1,210,126 1,895,310 \$38,304,215 March 20, 2019 685,184 1,210,126 1,895,310 \$34,797,892 Meets unit owne ership requiren ient. ١ /oting Results of the 2019 An nual Meeting of f Unitholders Votes For Votes Withheld Total Votes Cast of Votes 34,118,933 23,700,691 57,819,624

+% of Votes